pabloprf/PORTALS-tutorial/docs/source/tglf_capabilities.rst

 .. note::

-	The `.prep()` method performs the following operations:

-	- `PROFILES_GEN` to generate an `input.gacode` file from the `plasmastate.cdf` and `.geq` files.
-This file is standard within the GACODE suite and contains all plasma information that is required to run core transport codes.

-	- `TGYRO` for a "zero" iteration to generate `input.tglf` at specific `rho` locations from the `input.gacode`.
-This method to generate input files is inspired by how the OMFIT framework works (https://gafusion.github.io/OMFIT-source/index.html).
+	The `.prep()` method, when applied to a case that starts with an input.gacode file, launches a `TGYRO` run for a "zero" iteration to generate `input.tglf` at specific `rho` locations from the `input.gacode`.
+This method to generate input files is inspired by how the `OMFIT framework <https://gafusion.github.io/OMFIT-source/index.html>`_ works.

 Now, we are ready to run TGLF.
 Once the `prep()` command has finished, one can run TGLF with different settings, assumptions, etc. That is why, at this point, a sub-folder name for this specific run can be provided.
 Similarly to the `prep()` command, a `restart` flag can be provided.
 The set of control inputs to TGLF (like saturation rule, electromagnetic effects, etc.) are provided in two ways.